hughjonesd/huxtable/cran-comments.md

-This is an update with a trivial test fix for an updated version of broom, now on CRAN.
-It also fixes sprintf() warnings for R 4.1.0.

-This follows from a failed update.
-Warnings have been fixed.
+This update adds a new feature, and fixes a test which failed due to a bug in broom and was presumably not caught by a reverse dependency check.

 ## Test environments

 * local OS X install (R 4.0.3)
-* travis-ci (oldrel, devel and release)
+* github (windows/linux, release/devel)
 * windows on appveyor (release and stable)
 * win-builder (devel and release)

 ## R CMD check results

-No warnings on local, win-builder, travis or appveyor.
+No warnings on local, win-builder, github or appveyor.
+Notes relate to 'misspelled word' RTF (false positive) and are otherwise about the package being archived, including one non-working URL which will work again when the package is in place on CRAN.

 ## Reverse dependencies

-8 reverse dependencies checked OK; 3 failed to check due to errors in the dependent packages.
+Reverse dependencies couldn't be checked because the CRAN package was archived.
+It's unlikely that the changes introduce problems for dependencies.